ubsub/libubsub/README.md

 # Functions

+To see a complete list of functions, please see [DOCUMENTATION.md](DOCUMENTATION.md)

 ## Express Middleware

 The express middleware inspects the signature that comes in on the router via `X-Router-Signature`, and denies